 Here's a scientific journal article I co-authored on Time-Out!

-If you'd like even more information, here is my full curriculum vitae.
+For more information, please find my full curriculum vitae below.
 It is written for academia, but it might be helpful to see what my academic work has consisted of.

 Training